platformio/platformio-core/docs/projectconf.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Specify reset method for "uploader" tool.
 This option isn't available for all development platforms.
-The only :ref:`platform_espressif` supports it.
+The only :ref:`platform_espressif8266` supports it.

 Library options
 ~~~~~~~~~~~~~~~